Achievable logoAchievable logo

 Answer: 0

-Direct substitution results in the indeterminate form ∞∞ so we need to analyze the behavior of the function.
+Direct substitution gives the indeterminate form ∞∞, so we need to compare growth rates.

 Solution